satiex/splunk_synology_TA/README.md

 ## Configuration
 ### Splunk
-- Configure a new index (e.g. storage) for the new logs
+- Configure a new index and give it a name (synology).

 #### Receiving syslogs on Splunk
 NOTE: Its recommended to use a separate and dedicated syslog solution (e.g. rsyslog, syslog-ng, etc)
-- Configure new TCP port (e.g. 514) pointing to the new index using the "synology:syslog" sourcetype

-#### Monitoring log files
-- Configure a new file monitor input pointing to the new index using the "synology:syslog" sourcetype
+- Configure a new Data Input using a UDP/TCP port such as 514 pointing to the new index using the "synology" sourcetype.

 ### Synology DSM
 - Install the Log Center package from the Package Center.